What is Cellulitis

 - A colored or clear discharge (less common)

-- Prurience (the presence of pus, less common)
+- Drainage (the presence of pus, less common)

 Cellulitis as a medical emergency:

-An infection occurs any time bacteria become established on or in the body.
-This always involves, to a greater or lesser extent, an overwhelming of the body’s immune system.
-This makes sense—if the bacteria had been destroyed immediately they wouldn’t multiply, and no infection would occur.
+An infection begins any time bacteria grows on or in the body.
+The body’s immune system is overcome.
+This makes sense.
+In conclusion, if the bacteria had been destroyed initially they wouldn’t multiply.
+Subsequently no infection would occur.

-Almost any infection can become a medical emergency.
-Seek immediate attention if you or your health care professionals notice any of the following:
+Most importantly, any infection can become a medical emergency.
+Above all, seek immediate attention if you or your Podiatrist notice any of these:

-- Red streaks leading away from the primary site of infection.
+- Red streaks leading away from the initial site of infection.

 - Nausea / vomiting.